310mc/https-310mc.github.io-tl/source/_posts/aquarium/dream_together.md

 ## Chapter 2

 {% bubble Kaoru %}
 Uh-oh.
-Anzu-chan, you’re getting cold from being drenched, aren’t you?
-You’re sneezing.
+Anzu-chan, you’re sneezing.
+You’re getting cold from being drenched, aren’t you?

 Let’s head over to the shop together!
 We’ll buy a towel and a change of clothes~♪

 C’mon, stand up.
 Cheer up, okay?
 You’ll be alright.

-You’ve been doing as great as you ever could.
-This Onii-san right here will assure you of that!
-Good girl, good girl~♪
+You’ve been doing as great work as you ever could.
+This Onii\~san right here will assure you of that!
+Good girl, good girl\~♪
 {% endbubble %}

 {% bubble Hinata %}
 Oh!
-If you want something from the shop, then I’ll rush over there by myse— Mrrpfh!?
+If you want something from the shop, then I’ll rush over there by myse—

+—Mrrpfh!?
 {% endbubble %}

 {% bubble Rei %}
-Do not worry about it, just leave this to Kaoru-kun.
+Do not worry about them, just leave this to Kaoru-kun.
 It is we who are the guests today; we should not be intruding in on them.

 Now then, let us head over to the audience seats~♪

-There does not seem to be much time until the show starts, so you must hurry… Alright, Kaoru-kun?
+There does not seem to be much time until the performance starts, so you must hurry… Alright, Kaoru-kun?
 {% endbubble %}

 {% bubble Kaoru %}